pylint-dev/pylint/README.rst

-Projects that you might want to use alongside pylint include flake8_ (faster and simpler checks with very few false positives), mypy_, pyright_ or pyre_ (typing checks), bandit_ (security oriented checks), black_ and isort_ (auto-formatting), autoflake_ (automated removal of unused import or variable), pyupgrade_ (automated upgrade to newer python syntax) and pydocstringformatter_ (automated pep257).
+Projects that you might want to use alongside pylint include flake8_ (faster and simpler checks with very few false positives), mypy_, pyright_ or pyre_ (typing checks), bandit_ (security oriented checks), black_ and isort_ (auto-formatting), autoflake_ (automated removal of unused imports or variables), pyupgrade_ (automated upgrade to newer python syntax) and pydocstringformatter_ (automated pep257).

 .. _flake8: https://gitlab.com/pycqa/flake8/